zkrising/Tachi/docs/docs/tachi-server/setup/config.md

 If true, all `OPTIONS` requests to the server will return `200`, no matter what.
 This is a hack used for development CORS.

-### NO_CONSOLE
+### USE_EXTERNAL_SCORE_IMPORT_WORKER

 - Type: Boolean
 - Default: false

-If true, logging to the console will be disabled, and only filesystem logging will be on.
+If true, an external worker process will be used to handle score imports.

+!!! warning
+	You have to run this worker yourself.
+The entry point is `src/lib/score-import/worker/worker.ts`.

-### OAUTH_CLIENT_CAP
+### EXTERNAL_SCORE_IMPORT_WORKER_CONCURRENCY

 - Type: Integer
-- Default: 15
+- Default: 10

-Determines the maximum amount of OAuth Clients one user can make.
+How many score imports one worker should be allowed to work on at a time.
+This improves parallelisation of score imports.

 ### USC_QUEUE_SIZE

 - Type: Integer
 - Default: 3

-Determines the amount of unique players that must have played a chart for it to be available in the database.
-This is to stop IR Flooding.
+How many unique players have to have a score on a chart for it to be de-orphaned.

+!!! warning
+	The lowest legal value for this field is 2.

 ### BEATORAJA_QUEUE_SIZE

 - Type: Integer
 - Default: 3

-See above, but for the beatorajaIR.
+How many unique players have to have played a chart on the beatoraja IR for it to be de-orphaned.

+!!! note
+	Note that LR2 scores or database imports do not count towards this total.

+!!! warning
+	The lowest legal value for this field is 2.

 ### OUR_URL